TommyJackson85/band-website/README.md

 This is to help fans find the new tracks more easily.
 The other two albums will two of their classic albums from the 80's.

 I will provide spotify and iTunes links on each album.
 Each will link the user to the full albums that are ready to be purchased or played.
-I will used the same colour schemes from and design patterns from the home page to provide consitency for the users.
+I will use the same colour schemes from and design patterns from the home page to provide consitency for the users.

 I took inspiration from other bands Discography pages on their website, particularly on how they display the album cover picture and details
 Metallica's and Iron Maiden's website were once again an inspiration in terms of design.